franrole/cclust_package/docs/install.rst

 Optional
 ''''''''

-For runnig the examples, Matplotlib is required.
+Matplotlib is required for running examples involving visualizations.

-Coclust can be used with Scikit-learn, for example within a pipeline.
+Coclust can also be used with Scikit-learn, for example within a pipeline.

-Performances
+Performance
 ''''''''''''

 OpenBLAS provides a fast multi-threaded implementation, you can install it with::